selma-rahman/CS-330-PLP/README.md

 - destroys local objects
 - calls destructors
 - frees stack memory
-This is central to RAII (Resoruce  Acquisition Is Initialization).
-RAII binds the life cycle of a resource (like heap mmeory) to the lifetime of an object.Ensures that resources acquired during object creation (constructor) and automatically released when the object goes out of scope (destructor).
+This is central to RAII (Resource  Acquisition Is Initialization).
+RAII binds the life cycle of a resource (like heap memory) to the lifetime of an object.Ensures that resources acquired during object creation (constructor) and automatically released when the object goes out of scope (destructor).

 ### Static vs Dynamic Scope
 C++ uses static (lexical) scoping: